 My oldest was a high school senior and putting us through the ringer at the time of her illness.
 Whisper as we tried to shield her from our own distress, she knew.
 She always knew.
 I would give anything for her to see how he turned things around to shine so brightly.
-She would be over the moon with pride at the impressive young man he’s become.
+She would be over the moon with pride at the amazing and impressive young man he’s become.

 Long before she died my mother had already taught my daughter how to sew but her protégé had only just begun to display her innate talent.
 In the time she’s been gone my creative gal has gone on to teach herself how to knit, then crochet, then paint, then create jewelry, then, just recently, open an online store.
 Without question these two special ladies were kindred spirits of an enviable kind.
-I know the magnitude of her granddaughter’s natural gift would fill my mom to her absolute core and I wish she could revel in it.
+I know the magnitude of her granddaughter’s natural gift would fill my mom to her absolute core and I so wish she could revel in it.

 She would still get the biggest kick out of my second son, whose devilish grin as the tween she adored now radiates the stubbled face of a young man.
 He captures every nuance of my mom’s own unassuming and affable personality and she would be tickled at their spitfire similarity.
 Gawd, if she ever caught sight of him in his college dress blues she might never stop showing his picture around Long Island.

 She’d probably favor my youngest the most, a mere little boy when she left us.
-There was never any harm helping out the baby, she believed, because from any vantage point all the others always seemed unfairly ahead of the pack (*writer shakes head, remembering childhood).
+There was never any harm helping out the baby, she believed, because from any vantage point all the others always seemed unfairly ahead of the pack (*writer shakes head, remembering her childhood).
 My littlest’s unrivaled charm would find her putty in the palm of his hand.
 If she could see him now she’d gush at his every accolade, triumph in his every touchdown and sneakily slip him a twenty whenever they were alone.

 I get jealous of my fortunate friends who still have time with their moms.
 I really do.
 I hate that my kids won’t see their Nanny’s eyes glistening at their weddings.
 I hate that they don’t get to hear any more of her stories.
 They wouldn’t dare roll an eye at hers.
 I hate that she’s not here to teach them more.